-1. Submit two letters of recommendation 2.
-Submit proof of teacher certification (fax or email copy of teacher certificate) 3.
-Candidates will complete a formal interview with the program director and/or dean 4.
+1. Submit proof of teacher certification (fax or email copy of teacher certificate) 2.
+Candidates will complete a formal interview with the program director and/or dean 3.
 Students wishing to enroll only in the 18 hours that are required to take the principal certification exam must already have completed a master's program.
 Original college transcripts demonstrating the completed master's degree must be submitted before a student can enroll in courses.